 When a friend mentioned the emerging extension projects, Aliyi went straight to his local administration office to register.

-The RFS Ethiopia project, Integrated Landscape Management to Enhance Food Security and Ecosystem Resilience, is implemented by UNDP and offers livelihood interventions and support to low-income households.
+The RFS Ethiopia project, Integrated Landscape Management to Enhance Food Security and Ecosystem Resilience, is implemented by UNDP and the Environmental Protection Authority (EPA) of Ethiopia and offers livelihood interventions and support to low-income households.
 Through the program, Aliyi has been able to transform his smallholding into a productive and lucrative system, and he is sharing his experiences with others as a model project beneficiary.
 His farm now serves as a centre of learning for twenty neighbouring farmers who come to him to learn practical skills.

 A major part of Aliyi’s success has been his sheer motivation and enthusiasm for engaging with project activities.
 He took part in several training sessions, learning as many new skills as possible and applying them in creative ways on his farm.